-"Received this day of 20 from A.B., of

-the sum of for the right to be interred in that piece of ground, part of the cemetery of the Anglican Synod of the Diocese of British Columbia at numbered on the map of the cemetery, in the custody the of the incumbent and churchwardens of .
-The right to the above piece of ground to be held by the said A.B. and their heirs, subject to the diocese canons, regulations and cemetery bylaws for the time being in force for the management of the cemetery."
+"Received this day of 20 from A.B., of e cemetery of the interred in that piece of Synod of the Diocese of B ritish incumbent and carright to the above hurchwardens of piece of ground cese canons, regu to be held l llations and by the said A.B. and their I cemetery bylaws for the he heirs, of ashes by a cleri c outside of a legate in the burial re al cemetery egister of th n a cemetery, or the scattery, shall be recorded by the parish, indicating the

-B. The interment or scattering of ashes within a cemetery, or the scattering of ashes by a cleric outside of a legal cemetery, shall be recorded by the cemetery committee in the burial register of the parish, indicating the general location of the interment or scattering.

-C. Burial plots which are not to be used by the purchaser or the purchaser's heirs may be sold only to the parish at the original price.

-D. If a family decides not to erect a permanent memorial, the cemetery committee may place a permanent identification marker on the burial plot.

-E. The removal of cremated remains that are in containers shall only be done with the permission of the cemetery committee and the family, or pursuant to an order of the Supreme Court of British Columbia.

-F. The Regional Archdeacon may examine the historical and financial records of the cemetery from time to time.

-G. For the interment of ashes or scatterings, a section of the cemetery may be divided into small plots.

-H. Applications for the purchase of a right-to-inter, shall be made, in writing, to the cemetery committee, and the incumbent and churchwardens shall have the final decision, in consultation with the cemetery committee, on any application.

-I. The cemetery committee shall have the right to regulate the placement of monuments, memorials, and displays.
+- C. Burial plots which are not to be used by the purchaser or the purchaser's heirs may be sold only to the parish at the original price. - D. If a family decides not to erect a permanent memorial, the cemetery committee may place a permanent identification marker on the burial plot. - E. The removal of cremated remains that are in containers shall only be done with the permission of the cemetery committee and the family, or pursuant to an order of the Supreme Court of British Columbia. - F. The Regional Archdeacon may examine the historical and financial records of the cemetery from time to time. - G. For the interment of ashes or scatterings, a section of the cemetery may be divided into small plots. - H. Applications for the purchase of a right-to-inter, shall be made, in writing, to the cemetery committee, and the incumbent and churchwardens shall have the final decision, in consultation with the cemetery committee, on any application. - I. The cemetery committee shall have the right to regulate the placement of monuments, memorials, and displays.
 In the absence of such regulation, no monument, gravestones or erection of any kind, shall be placed in any cemetery without the consent, in writing, of the incumbent, subject to an right of appeal to the Bishop.
 The incumbent or churchwardens may remove, at their discretion, any memorial decoration, monument, or display.
-J. The position of graves, vaults, scattering locations, and the general layout of any cemetery grounds, shall be determined by the cemetery committee.

-K. If there have been ashes scattered on a place on church property that is outside a cemetery, and that place is proposed to be sold, altered, or built upon, the issue shall be referred to the Bishop, and in consultation with diocesan council, the Bishop's decision is final.
+- J. The position of graves, vaults, scattering locations, and the general layout of any cemetery grounds, shall be determined by the cemetery committee. - K. If there have been ashes scattered on a place on church property that is outside a cemetery, and that place is proposed to be sold, altered, or built upon, the issue shall be referred to the Bishop, and in consultation with diocesan council, the Bishop's decision is final.